IntelPython/numba-dpex/docs/user_guides/debugging/set_up_machine.rst

 NEO driver
 ----------

-NEO driver at least `21.15.19533` version is required to make debugger work correctly.
+NEO driver at least `21.15.19533` version is required to make GDB debugger work correctly.

 You can download the driver from the following `link <https://github.com/intel/compute-runtime/releases/tag/21.15.19533>`_.